nict-wisdom/rannc-examples/bert/README.md

 }
 ```

-`run_pretraining_rannc.sh` starts `run_pretraining_rannc.py` using OpenMPI and the launched processes communicate using NCCL.
+`run_pretraining_rannc.sh` starts `run_pretraining_rannc.py` using OpenMPI.
+The launched processes communicate using NCCL.
-Edit MPI configurations and NCCL options in `run_pretraining_rannc.sh` for your environment.
+Edit MPI configurations and NCCL options in `run_pretraining_rannc.sh` as needed by your environment.

-After the first forward pass is launched, RaNNC starts to analyze the given model and tries to partition it.
+After the first forward pass is launched, RaNNC starts to analyze the given model to partition it.
 The example output below shows the result of partitioning.
-Note that the partitioning may take hours for a model with billion-scale parameters.
+Note that the partitioning may take several hours for a model with billion-scale parameters.

 ```
 <RaNNCModule>: Tracing model ...